SARAH DAVIES

 Community Engagement Coordinator

 Brian is a writer and performer, workshop facilitator, and former radio host on KNBA.
-His original performance work has included the ‘20th Century Man’ series; ‘Taxi Tales’; ‘Naked’; and ‘Nihongo Neophyte’.
-His poetry and prose appears in recent issues of Cirque Journal and F Magazine, and readings of his poetry and prose and episodes of The Radio Show recently aired on KONR.
-The Radio Show Archives are also available on Cirque Journal’s Audio and Podcast page.
-He can be seen live with Venus Transit during the Spenard Jazz Fest and drops in from time to time on an open mic or two.
-Brian has a 30-year history working with youth as a mental health professional, and currently is the Wellness Associate Program Coordinator and Group Facilitator at Covenant House Alaska.
+His original performance work includes the 20th Century Man series, Taxi Tales, Naked, and Nihongo Neophyte.
+His poetry and prose have appeared in recent issues of Cirque Journal and F Magazine, and readings of his work—as well as episodes of The Radio Show—have recently aired on KONR.
+Archives of The Radio Show are also available on Cirque Journal’s Audio and Podcast page.

 He can also balance a stick on the end of his finger for a surprisingly long time.